 The average speed is high in all conditions and the speed range is also high, so it is suitable for intermediate and advanced riders

-word of caution for beginner skiers: this isn't the type of ski that relies on the side curve of the board to turn, so control your foot pressure, lean angle, and timing to create the arc you want.
-I've actually already ordered one for myself, and I'm looking forward to this season.
+word of caution for recreational skiers: this isn't a ski that relies on the sidecut for turns, so you'll need to control the amount of pressure you apply, the angle and timing of your lean to carve the arc you want.
+I've actually already ordered a pair for myself, and I'm really looking forward to this season.